dbkaplan/dry-rest-permissions/README.md

 ##Why is DRY Rest Permissions different than other DRF permission packages?

 Most other DRF permissions are based on django-guardian.
-Django-gaurdian is an explicit approach to permissions that requires data to be saved in tables that explicitly grants permissions for certain actions.
+Django-guardian is an explicit approach to permissions that requires data to be saved in tables that explicitly grants permissions for certain actions.
 For apps that have many ways for a user to be given permission to certain actions, this approach can be very hard to maintain.

 For example: you may have an app which lets you create and modify projects if you are an admin of an association that owns the project.
-This means that a user's permission will be granted or revoked based on many possabilities including ownership of the project transering to a different association, the user's admin status in the association changing and the user entering or leaving the association.
+This means that a user's permission will be granted or revoked based on many possibilities including ownership of the project transferring to a different association, the user's admin status in the association changing and the user entering or leaving the association.
 This would need a lot of triggers that would key off of these actions and explicitly change permissions.

 DRY Rest Permissions allows developers to easily describe what gives someone permission using the current data in an implicit way.